ConvertKit/convertkit-wordpress/readme.txt

 - [ConvertKit for WooCommerce](https://wordpress.org/plugins/convertkit-for-woocommerce/): Subscribe, tag and assign sequences to customers at checkout, and send order data to ConvertKit
 - [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Send Gravity Form submissions to ConvertKit

+= What is ConvertKit? =

+ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.

+Grow your audience: Increase subscribers with beautiful landing pages, sign up forms, and link pages that make your work stand out.

+Automate your marketing: Create lasting connections and promote like a pro with our intuitive email editor and powerful sales funnels.

+Sell your digital products: Market and sell your digital products and subscriptions with ConvertKit to drive higher conversions and save big on fees.

+If you are not yet using ConvertKit, creating an account is 100% free and only takes you about 30 seconds.

 = Documentation =